By using this website, you agree to our privacy policy

 By Hannah Wessel

 People often ask if they should include the maiden name on the headstone.
+A maiden name is the surname a woman uses before she is married after which she usually takes her husband's surname.

 There are no hard and fast rules about putting a maiden name on a headstone.
 We find that the inclusion of a maiden name is requested in only a small number of our commissions.
 It is often included when the woman’s family was quite prestigious or well known.
 However, I think adding a maiden name should be considered, especially if there is plenty of space on the headstone.